Working Their Will on the Kids

 I appear in a few of the upper four, so it wasn't me.

-I bought either in the town or at the Goetheanum itself.]
+I bought either at the Goetheanum or in a nearby town.)

 Perhaps the silliest-looking building in the known universe, this is the boiler house on the Goetheanum campus.
 The Goetheanum itself is impressive, and some of the secondary buildings on the campus are at least defensible as works of architecture.
 But then there is this.
 When some Waldorf schoolmates and I toured the campus in 1963 and came upon the boiler house, we could hardly believe our eyes — and the shock has scarcely lessened with the passing of the years.